andychenggg/CS307Proj2/README.md

      - HTTP request type: **get**

-     - Response data format: **json**

-     - Request Param:
+     - Request Parameter:

        `id`: The corresponding post id

-     - Function:  Find the reply of the corresponding post
+     - Function and return value:  **return** the reply of the corresponding post id

    - `sendReplies`